Welcome to the B.08.30 test release

 Most visibly, a new hashing scheme is used to secure database passwords.

-The new DLG protocol was designed to improve JDLG usability in
+A new DLG protocol was designed to improve JDLG usability

-cloud environments or using high latency networks (such as the
+in cloud environments or using high latency networks (such as

 Both the number of messages between JDLG and the application